conterra/mapapps-4-developers/README.md

 ```

 and enabling the "env-dev" maven profile.
-Append `-P env-dev` to any maven execution or declare the profile as activated by default in your maven settings.xml.
+Append `-P env-dev` or `-Denv=dev` to any maven execution or declare the profile as activated by default in your maven settings.xml.

 ### Use 'standalone project' mode